rbeeli/StreamOps.jl/README.md

 # StreamOps.jl

-Composable operations for efficient online processing of realtime and historic data streams using directed graphs.
+Composable operations for efficient online processing of realtime and historical data streams using directed graphs.

 ## Background